dzalf/AD567X-16-Channel-Arduino-Library/README.md

 - AD5679: 16-bit resolution with external voltage reference
 - AD5679R: 16-bit resolution

-### This library was only tested on the AD5674, use at your own risk on other models.
+### This library was only tested on the AD5674.
+Compatibility with other models is expected but not fully verified.

 Copyright (c) 2024 Loris Mendolia